avnoto/Work-Day-Scheduler/README.md

 <br>
 To clear an item in a specific time slot, simply click the "Clear" icon.
 <br>
 To save a note, click anywhere outside the note text area.
 The note section can be expanded if need be.
+To clear a note, remove the content inside the text area, then click outside anywhere outside the text area.
+This works just like the Windows application "Sticky Notes."

 Hours that have passed turn gray.
 The present hour is pink, and future hours are light blue.